GPS Block IIIF: Funding

 On 14 September 2018, the Air Force awarded a manufacturing contract with options worth up to US$7.2 billion to Lockheed Martin.

 Control Segment (Ground-Based Command & Control)

 GPS Block IIIF's ground control system of record will be the same used for GPS Block III, the Next Generation GPS Operational Control System (OCX).

-In order to be able to command and control Block IIIF satellites, in April 2021 the U.S. Space Force awarded a $228 million contract to Raytheon Intelligence and Space called OCX Block 3F, which builds on the existing OCX Block 2 system and adds the ability to do Launch and Checkout of Block IIIF satellites.
+In order to be able to command and control Block IIIF satellites, in April 2021 the U.S. Space Force awarded a $228 million contract to Raytheon Intelligence and Space called OCX Block 3F, which builds on the existing OCX Block 2 system and adds the ability to perform Launch and Checkout of Block IIIF satellites.

-OCX Block 3F delivery is expected in July 2025, with operational acceptance expected in late 2027.
+OCX Block 3F delivery was expected in July 2025, with operational acceptance expected in late 2027.
+As of September 2024, the delivery timeline has shifted to February 2026.